jcourtois/ac-chef-tutorial/README.md

 ### Exercise 4: Add more Tests
 Add serverspec tests for the following...
-[make sure your tests fail on an un-converged instance and succeed after the cookbook is applied] You can find documentation on serverspec at http://serverspec.org
+[make sure your tests fail on an unconverged instance and succeed after the cookbook is applied] You can find documentation on serverspec at http://serverspec.org
 1. the bundler gem is installed
 2. the mysqld service is running